prajwalv/IllumioCodingAssignment/README.md

 # IllumioCodingAssignment
+I have used python for this coding challenge.
-I have used the sample rules given in the coding question for generating rules and testing purposes.
+Have used the sample rules given in the coding question for generating rules and testing purposes.
-Have uploaded the csv file(firewall.csv) I used for generating rules.
+Have uploaded the csv file(firewall.csv) I used for generating rules and firewall.py is the code file.

 I have explained each function inside the code.